sbusard/MePGen/README.md

 The "source text related arguments" are related to the text and the parameters to extract new words from this text.
 The `-t` argument provides the path to the text to use and the `-l` argument specifies the minimum size of the words generated to produce a password.
 Finally, the `-b` argument defines a threshold to ignore some possible words from the text.

-In summary, if the words composing the generated passwords (the subparts composed of letters) are not memorable enough, try to increase the `-b` argument.
+In short, if the words composing the generated passwords (the subparts composed of letters) are not memorable enough, try to increase the `-b` argument.
 If MePGen says that no word can be generated, try to decrease it.

 In more details, to produce a word, MePGen extracts, from the given text, the set of pairs *(c, d)* of characters such that *c* is followed by *d* in any word.
 In addition, it counts the number of each *(c, d)* in the text.
 With this set of pairs, it can produce a word such that every character *c* of the word is followed by a character *d* that originally follows *c* in the text.
 Furthermore, MePGen can also restrict the set of possible words by rejecting too short words.